cederican/latent-Diffusion-Visual-Counterfactual-Explanations/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-The model enables you to create DVCEs and the corresponding LRP heatmaps.
+The model enables you to create lDVCEs and the corresponding LRP heatmaps.
 Some examples are shown here and compared to the human created human relevance heatmaps.

 ![Example Outputs](logos/usage_images.png)